 Your stencil will probably need cleaning mid-project.
 When too much paint builds up on the stencil it causes the paint to bleed under the stencil making ugly blotchy lines.

 Fortunately for us Jasmin’s patio is only teeny weeny so we never needed to clean our stencils.

-We chose not to seal the flags as we want to test the paint durability and report back to you guys next year.
+We chose not to seal our slabs as we want to test the paint durability and report back to you guys.